Anumulapally/iris_flower_classification/README.md

 **Veda**

-This project was completed as part of my Data Science / Machine Learning internship learning journey.
+This project was completed as part of my Data Science  internship learning journey.